 Student appeals against assessment rankings in HSC courses - school review of assessments

 Details of review procedures are the responsibility of individual schools.
-The NSW Education Standards Authority (NESA) recommended procedures to be employed within schools are outlined below.
+NESA recommended procedures to be employed within schools are outlined below.

 As the final school assessment marks are not available to students, any assessment review will be based on the rank order placement as indicated on the Assessment Rank Order Notices and feedback on their performance during the course.
 Students who consider that their placement in the rank order for any course is not correct on the basis of feedback on their performance during the course may seek a school review.